Ofsted & SIAMS Reports

 We had a very successful inspection in December 2009 where we were graded as ‘good’ overall with seven areas highlighted as ‘outstanding’.
 In 2013, the school received an Interim Assessment Statement to say that the school’s performance has been sustained and that our next full inspection will be deferred.

 In December 2014, our school was inspected and judged to be ‘good’.

 It is now significantly harder to achieve a good judgement as changes in the Ofsted framework mean that it is now more exacting and stringent; demanding more by way of rates of progress across all key stages than previously.
-Therefore we are very pleased with the outcome of our inspection and it has given us renewed purpose to strive to be even better.
+Therefore we were very pleased with the outcome of our inspection and it gave us renewed purpose to strive to be even better.

 Other reports and publications: